patashish704/pandoc-complete/README.md

 [pandoc-citeproc](https://github.com/jgm/pandoc-citeproc) filters for
 cross-referencing and citations, you will find this plugin useful.
-This plugin sets the `'omnifunc'` option (`:h compl-omni`) and populates the completion menu with reference labels for figures, equations, tables, listing, sections and citations.
+This plugin sets the `'omnifunc'` option (`:h compl-omni`) and populates the completion menu with reference labels for figures, equations, tables, listing, sections, citations and more.

 Let's look at an example to understand the functionality that this plugin provides.
 Say the currently edited markdown file has a number of places where